cincospenguinos/TextAdventure/Controller/Commands/README.md

 3. After the command file executes, the $data array is expected to be full and is converted to JSON and sent to the client.

-Whenever creating a new command, the contract described above must apply to that command.
-Under no exceptions should any of these be broken, most especially the information below concerning the help command.
+When you create a new command, please follow the requirements above.
+If you do not, your command will not work!

 ## The Help Command